I'm surprised how many people overlook the labels on protein powders. Choosing the right product is about more than just looks or price.

 BCAAs can be helpful as an energy booster.
 They can also work for muscle recovery.
 Some athletes will take them about 15 minutes before they start a workout, while others will wait until about half-way through it.

-There really is no right or wrong approach to it, but if you're just getting started with BCAAs, then I would suggest taking them before you head to the gym.
+There really is no right or wrong approach to it, but if you're beginner with protein powders and just getting started with BCAAs, then I would suggest taking them before you head to the gym.

 The absolute best time to take protein after your workout is immediately after your cooldown phase and before you head for the sauna or steam room.